 In the peninsula of Akrotiri, above Chania Town, there are the tombs of the Greek prime minister Eleftherios Venizelos and his son Sophocles Venizelos.
 Both politicians are very respected in Crete.
-This location offers great view to Chania Town and the Aegean Sea.
+This location offers a great view of Chania Town and the Aegean Sea.

-Located on a hill with breathtaking view to the bay of Souda, this castle was built to overlook the entire area.
+Located on a hill with a breathtaking view of the bay of Souda, this castle was built to overlook the entire area.
 Although the walls are strong, some renovations need to be done.

 The lighthouse of Chania is found in the Venetian Harbour and this is the symbol of the town.
 Originally built by the Venetians in the 16th century, the lighthouse was reconstructed by the Egyptians in the 19th century.